gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 41 Saturday, October 19, 2024 - Side Effects & IO
 Made another email list output.
 The side-effect gets the usernames and emails from a txt file, then the pure function (calculation) extracts the username and email to output all of them as a dictionary (JSON).

+### Day 42 Sunday, October 20, 2024 - Rest

+### Day 43 Monday, October 21, 2024 - Pure Functions
+Built a feature to set up a Class C IP Address using a single argument for the last octet, or a two argument input to set a subnet with the last octet.